Payment Protection Insurance (PPI) has been in the news a lot recently...

 That is until a few years later, when he discovered that maybe he could claim them back.
 Over to you Rob…

-A packaged bank account usually comes with some added features, like insurance, that you pay an additional monthly fee for.
+A package account or premium current account offers additional features for the account holder, like worldwide family travel insurance, that you pay an additional monthly fee for.

 My story begins in 2007, when I knew very little about credit, bank accounts or anything to do with money.
 I decided my existing account wasn’t really ticking my boxes and I wanted one with an overdraft.
-Like a typically loyal Brit, I only called my existing bank to tell them about this sudden whim.
+Like a typically loyal Brit, I only called my existing bank to tell them about this sudden whim and didn’t shop around.

 They offered me a brand new account, which although carrying a “small fee” (£10 back then) came with not only an overdraft, but some “great benefits”.

 These included mobile phone insurance, breakdown cover, emergency home cover and travel insurance.
-What they failed to do was tell me about these in depth, explain the benefits, or work with me to decide if this was the right account for me.
+What they failed to do was tell me about these in depth, explain what the cover includes, or work with me to decide if this was the best packaged bank account for me.

 Critically, they also failed to tell me that I could have had this account for free if I didn’t want the benefits package.
 Considering I already had mobile phone insurance, didn’t have a car, didn’t need home cover because I was renting and didn’t even know about the travel insurance, they clearly didn’t explain it well enough.
 Speaking as a dedicated bargain hunter, I would never pay £10 a month for anything I didn’t need.